lxml/lxml/README.rst

 right to use the money you donate in any lawful way and for any lawful purpose we see fit and we are not obligated to disclose the way and purpose to any party unless required by applicable law.
-Although lxml is free software, to our best knowledge the lxml project does not have any tax exempt status.
+Although lxml is free software, to the best of our knowledge the lxml project does not have any tax exempt status.
 The lxml project is neither a registered non-profit corporation nor a registered charity in any country.
 Your donation may or may not be tax-deductible; please consult your tax advisor in this matter.